moh-osman3/go-shortener/README.md

 # URL generation

-Short Url generation uses MD5 hash of the long url.
-A long url should map to the same short url regardless of the client to reduce overhead of storage in the server.
-The only time a long url should map to multiple short urls is if there is a hash collision.
-If a hash collision is detected we append a pseudo-random integer to the end of the long url and retry up to 10 times.
+Short Url generation uses sequential ID's and apply a one-to-one feistel transformation to get a unique obfuscated encoding.
+Then we apply a url safe encoding to the transformation for our short url.
+A long url should only map to one shortUrl for the lifetime of that shortUrl.
+If the shortUrl is deleted, then the next time the long url is submitted, it will generate a new unique shortUrl.

 # Storage